KPRepos/tf-lab/README.md

 2) Push-yaml to push-yaml-coderepo from root  to trigger pipelines

  Run `sh deploy-pipeline.sh`

+#### Make sure to update mongodb passowrd as base64 in eks-sample-apps/secrets.yaml
 #### Now start Pipeline `Deploy-apps-eks` to deploy apps to EKS

 ### Access Public bucket (Get this from terraform or from AWS console in s3 service)